Itinerary:

 Afternoon

-Say cheers to the sunset at Straddie Brewing Co. in Dunwich (located near the barge), with local island brews and a rooftop view.
+Say cheers to the sunset at Straddie Brewing Co. in Dunwich which is conveniently located near the ferry, with local island brews and a rooftop view.
 Or from noon on Fridays, Saturdays and Sundays, the Point Lookout Surf Lifesaving club opens its doors for the best sunset tipple we know of.

 A distant shot of a couple sitting on a tree trunk on a beach